-The reason I’m making this assumption is because that was true for me back in the day.
+I’m making this assumption because it was true for me back in the day.

 So, what did I do?

-I copy and pasted one page at a time.
+I copied and pasted one page at a time.
 Not my proudest moment.

 The good news is that I’ve done enough stupid stuff, so you don’t have to.

-Not only is migrating a huge headache, but it will also negatively impact your SEO performance (if you had any).
+Not only is migrating a huge headache, but it will also negatively impact your SEO performance (if you have any).

-301 redirect are suppose to pass 100% of the authority and backlink equity.
+301 redirects are supposed to pass 100% of the authority and backlink equity.
 Unfortunately, this doesn’t seem to happen in practice.
-That means that even if you perform your migration correctly, you site’s SEO performance will likely suffer for awhile.
+That means that even if you perform your migration correctly, your site’s SEO performance will likely suffer for a while.

-This can all be avoid if you just start your blog on a custom domain.
+This can all be avoided if you just start your blog on a custom domain.

 11. You Aren’t Fully Committed